Compound Arm Exercises to Build Bigger Bicep & Tricep

 4. Inverted Row

-The inverted row is a compound arm exercise that targets multiple muscles in the arms, back, and core.
+The inverted row is a compound arm exercise that targets multiple arms, back and core muscles.
+It is an unsung hero for building a strong, big back and bicep.

 In the gym, most people perform this exercise on the Smith machine.